Eino: ToolsNode & Tool Guide

 type ToolInfo struct {

-// Unique name of the tool, used to clearly express its purpose
+// Unique tool name, clearly expressing its purpose

 Name string

-// Can include a small number of examples in the description
+// You can include brief examples in the description

 Desc string